wkumari/draft-vandergaast-edns-client-subnet/README.md

-   To avoid the complexity of implementing a probing and detection mechanism (and the possible query loss/delay that may come with it), an implementation could decide to use a statically configured whitelist of Authoritative Namesevers to send the option to.
+   To avoid the complexity of implementing a probing and detection mechanism (and the possible query loss/delay that may come with it), an implementation could use a whitelist of Authoritative Namesevers to send the option to, likely specified by their domain name.
    Implementations MAY also allow additionally configuring this based on other criteria, such as zone or query type.